pirateyoho/BulkRNASeq/README.md

 # BulkRNASeq
 ## Purpose
-This repository contains various bash scripts and R Markdown files for a bulk RNA-sequencing pipeline.
+This repository contains bash scripts and R Markdown files for a bulk RNA-sequencing pipeline.
 ## Input data
 Raw bulk RNA-sequencing files in the fastq format, a fasta file cotaining the nucleotide sequence of your reference genome, and a gtf annotation file for that reference genome.
 ## Software requirements